 Your next step would be to organize this information into a monthly cash flow report, where you compare your source(s) or income versus the money that was spent in that same month.
 Did you spend more than you earned?
-Or did you earn more than you spent, with some left over for savings?
+Or did you earn more than you spent, with some leftover for savings?
 Next month, go through the exercise again (it gets easier every time).
 What patterns are emerging?
 Understanding these habits will be crucial to your success.

 Building Saving into Your Budget

 An integral part of financial wellness is having money in the bank.
-People who have saved money also tend to have the peace of mind knowing that they could afford an emergency or job layoff.
+People who have saved money also tend to have peace of mind knowing that they could afford an emergency or job layoff.
 Additionally, financially well people are also typically saving for their future.
 This means setting some money aside for long-term goals like retirement.

-To begin a saving routine, you can start by opening a savings account and transfer a portion of the money in your checking account into your new account.
+To begin a saving routine, you can start by opening a savings account and transferring a portion of the money in your checking account into your new account.
 It can be a good idea set up a savings account that is separate from your checking.

 Some people may find that cutting back on their spending and moving extra funds into savings is the way that works best for them.
 (For tips on reducing spending, see below.)
 Other people may find that a more proactive approach is best.

-To fully embrace your new savings plan, you can set up an automatic, recurring transfer from your checking account to your saving account.
+To fully embrace your new savings plan, you can set up an automatic, recurring transfer from your checking account to your savings account.
 It’s okay to start small—even small amounts matter, and everyone has to start somewhere.

 Looking for Big Wins to save Money